Shirley Manson: Solo work and unreleased album (2006–2012)

-Sampling

-In 2002, electronic group West London Deep sampled Manson's vocal from "You Look So Fine" in their white label track "You're Taking Me Over".
-Manson refused clearance for the sample and the track was scrapped.
-By that point the track, and remixes by Inner City, Problem Kids and Desyn Masiello and Leon Roberts had already been circulated.
-The song was reworked and re-released the following year as "Gonna Make You My Lover", without Manson's vocal.

-Other work
+Other ventures

 Acting

 Manson was cast in Terminator: The Sarah Connor Chronicles in May 2008, after being asked to appear by series creator Josh Friedman and enduring a multiple audition process, beating out other actresses including Julie Ann Emery.
 She debuted in the season two premiere episode "Samson and Delilah" as Catherine Weaver, CEO of a technology company, ZeiraCorp.
 At the conclusion of the episode, Weaver is revealed to be a liquid-metal T-1001 Terminator.
 Manson also performed and co-arranged a rock and blues version of the gospel song "Samson and Delilah" for the episode's score.
-Manson cites actress Glenn Close and former British Prime Minister Margaret Thatcher as her acting influences for the ambiguous character.
-Manson also played the human Weaver in archive footage viewed by the T-1001 in the episode "The Tower Is Tall, But the Fall Is Short".
+She also played the human Weaver in archive footage viewed by the T-1001 in the episode "The Tower Is Tall, But the Fall Is Short".

 In 2009, Manson made her first venture into the video game industry as an avatar of herself for the Guitar Hero franchise.
 In the fifth game in the series, Manson is an unlockable character, while the game also features a licensed Garbage track.

 The next year, Manson was one of the final guests to appear on the cult US children's show Pancake Mountain.
 Featured in a segment titled "Around the World with Shirley Manson", she talked about music from other countries.
 She filmed five such segments but none aired before creator Scott Stuckey and producer J. J. Abrams canceled the show.
 One segment, featuring Germany, was eventually released and featured an original theme song sung by Manson and written by Stuckey.

 In 2019, Manson travelled to Santiago, Chile, to participate in the making of Peace Peace Now Now, a documentary telling "stories of women who challenged armed conflicts around the world."
 The first season of the documentary came out on 23 November 2022 on Star+.